LL10GEMAC IP Core Datasheet

 · Tx Gearbox

-To comply with the 64B/66B operation, each 64-bit data input from the user is encoded to 66-bit data.
-The output data size to the PMA is 32-bit.
-Therefore, the Tx Gearbox module realigns the encoded and scrambled data to 32-bit format.
-Since the bandwidth of the Scramble module is higher than that of PMA interface, the data from the user needs to be paused for one clock cycle every 32 clock cycles.
-During this pause time, the header of the 64B/66B encoder can be inserted.
+To comply with the 64B/66B encoding, the 64-bit data from the user is encoded into 66-bit frames.
+Since the PMA interface only supports 32-bit data, the Tx Gearbox module realigns and formats the encoded and scrambled data to 32 bits.
+Due to the higher bandwidth of the Scramble module compared to the PMA interface, the user data transmission is paused for one clock cycle every 32 clock cycles.
+During this pause, the 64B/66B encoder inserts its header for transmission.

 Receive Block

-The Receive Block consists of several submodules that handle the reception of data.
-It includes the reversed operation of the Transmit Block and incorporates a Synchronization block for additional functionality.
+The Receive Block consists of several submodules that handle the reception and processing of incoming data.
+It performs the reverse operations of the Transmit Block and includes a Synchronization block for additional functionality.

 · Rx Gearbox

-The Rx Gearbox submodule processes a 32-bit parallel data stream received from the PMA.
-The data stream is split into a 2-bit header and a 64-bit data without considering data alignment.
-To ensure the data in the correct order, a bit-slip logic is employed, realigning the data until the received data bus is correctly ordered.
-The control logic of the bit-slip function is designed in the subsequent module.
+The Rx Gearbox processes the 32-bit parallel data stream received from the PMA.
+It splits the data stream into a 2-bit header and a 64-bit data field, without assuming any data alignment.
+To ensure correct data ordering, the Rx Gearbox employs bit-slip logic, which realigns the data until the received data bus is properly aligned.
+The control logic for the bit-slip function is managed by subsequent module.

 · Rx Controller and Synchronization

-Following the completion of the reset sequence, the Synchronization submodule monitors the received data from the Rx Gearbox.
-Its purpose is to tune the data alignment by sending slip signal until the data can be correctly locked.
-Even after the Ethernet connection is established, continuous monitoring of data alignment occurs to return if any misalignment is detected.
+Following the completion of the reset sequence, the Synchronization submodule monitors the incoming data from the Rx Gearbox.
+Its purpose is to fine-tune data alignment by sending slip signals until the data is properly locked.
+Continuous monitoring of data alignment persists even after the Ethernet connection is established, and corrective measures are taken if any misalignment is detected.

 · Descramble

-This submodule handles the descrambling of the data output from the Rx Gearbox before forwarding it to the 64B/66B Decoder.
+This submodule descrambles the data output from the Rx Gearbox before passing it to the 64B/66B Decoder.

 · 64B/66B Decoder

-The 64B/66B Decoder submodule decodes the descrambled data to identify the link up status, start of frame, and end of frame.
-The module provides outputs that include the data and the data type, which are monitored by the Rx controller to validate the data sequence within the packet.
+The 64B/66B Decoder submodule decodes the descrambled data, identifying the link status, Start of Frame, and End of Frame.
+It provides data and control outputs that are monitored by the Rx controller to validate the packet’s data sequence.

 · CRC32 Cal

 This submodule is identical to the CRC32 Cal module in the Transmit Block.
 However, in the Receiver Block, the calculated CRC32 is applied to verify the FCS extracted from the received packet.
-If the FCS is the received packet does not match the calculated CRC32, an error is asserted on the Rx AXI4-ST interface.
+If the received FCS does not match the calculated CRC32, an error is asserted on the Rx AXI4-ST interface.

 10GbE PMA (10GBASE-R)

-The 10GBASE-R Physical Media Attachment (PMA), provided by Xilinx without the charge, is generated using the UltraScale FPGAs Transceivers Wizard.
-This wizard offers a template that assists users in configuring the transceiver parameters for 10GBASE-R operation.
-To ensure compatibility with LL10GEMAC, the following settings should be modified from the default value of the BASE-R template.
+The 10GBASE-R Physical Media Attachment (PMA) is provided by AMD Xilinx without the charge and is generated using the UltraScale FPGAs Transceivers Wizard.
+This wizard provides a template that helps users configure the transceiver parameters for 10GBASE-R operation.
+To ensure seamless integration with the LL10GEMAC IP core, the following settings must be modified from the default value in the BASE-R template.

-For more information about the Wizard, please refer to the following link.
+For more information about the Transceiver Wizard and how to configure it, please refer to the following link.

 https://www.xilinx.com/products/intellectual-property/ultrascale_transceivers_wizard.html